containers/podman-desktop/website/blog/2024-11-07-ai-lab-first-app.md

 ![Mistral model is downloaded](./img/ai-lab-first-app/03-ai-lab-demo-mistral-model-downloaded.png)

-Once a model is downloaded, we can test and interact with this model, to try and find the best prompt for our application.
+Once a model is downloaded, we can test and interact with this model, to try to find the best prompt for our application.
 For chat models, Podman AI Lab provides a `Playground`, so we can test different prompts and validate that the responses of the model are adequate.

 Let's start a new playground (from the `Models > Playgrounds` menu), and send our first prompt: